avila-a/Otree-Experiment-on-MEL-tasks/README.md

   Loss-Speedup.

-Created for the "Experimental Economics" M1 class at TSE, given by Chen, Daniel L. in order to present the final project "Does the ITCH-model explain intertemporal choices regarding losses?: Experimental evidence." by Ávila, Antonio; Cosma, Bianca; García, Clara & Hanson, Amund.
+Created for the "Experimental Economics" M1 class at TSE, given by Chen, Daniel L. in order to present the final project "The ITCH-model and predictive capabilites:  Experimental evidence of model fit with perceived losses" by Ávila, Antonio; Cosma, Bianca; García, Clara & Hanson, Amund.

 Design done by the authors of the final document with important help of Yutong, Li who also